JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 ![python julia animation](../assets/figures/python-julia.gif)

-The length of "Python" is 9, whereas the length of "Julia" is 8.
-The `polymorph()` function tries to work around this - notice how the "n" morphs down to nothing.
-If you don't want this to happen, set `kludge` to false.
+The "Python" path has 9 loops, whereas "Julia" has 8.
+The `polymorph()` function tries to work around this - notice how the ninth loop, "n", morphs down to nothing.
+If you don't want this to happen, set the `kludge` keyword to false.
 In this particular case, you could increase the number of loops in `totext` to match by using a lower-case "j".